 Spring Lectures alternating with the Kendrick-Poerchke Lectures, bring scholars to the campus to lecture on a variety of subjects relating to theology and the practice of ministry.

-Commencements: Prominent speakers participate in both the winter and spring commencements.
+Commencements: The addresses for the winter and spring commencements are usually given by the president.